 superintendent of the Commission.

-superintendent of the Veterans Assistance Commission must comply with the
+superintendent of the Veterans Assistance Commission and its employees must comply with the

 procedures and regulations adopted by the Veterans Assistance Commission